Devil's Dictionary – R (page 3) Subscribe E-mail Words Bookshop Link to this Site Take Our Survey Add to Favorites

 Wordplay Book Store

-is the fear of fur
+is the fear of going to the doctor

 Click for more phobia words